hashim222/mha-bank/README.md

 * By making this project I had plenty of help from the [Slack Community](https://slack.com/intl/en-gb/) and tutor support from Code Institute.

 ## Acknowledgment
-* Through this project, Sandeep Aggarwal has been an excellent mentor to me, and I am grateful for his guidance.
+* Throughout this project, Sandeep Aggarwal has been an excellent mentor to me, and I am grateful for his guidance.
 Also, I want to thank my family members, who all checked out the finished project to see if it worked well and if I could improve it.